Data-drone/spark_learn/apps/spark_ml/README.md

 # Spark ML

-The goal for this app is to run common machine learning tasts
+The goal for this app is to run common machine learning tasks

+ - train a model
+ - run hyperparameter tuning
+ - run distributed model training with sk-dist

+note that for hyperparameter tuning we are running a process with hyperopt which doesn't have a scala api so that is python only.

+for sk-dist that is also a python utility

 ## Setup